Jokymon/capylang/README.md

    --> Wasm tools
    --> Wasmtime or other WASM runtimes

+ * Extend comparisons with gt, lt, gte, lte and logic operators with short circuit eval
+ * Early returns
  * add floating point number types
+ * Add unicode code point support for characters (so far we only have it in strings)
  * design and add support for vector numeric types
- * add structured component model types (variant, list, record, result, ...)
+ * add structured component model types (variant/enum, list, result, ...)
+ * Extend the basic memory management
+ * Make sure pointer types are correctly dereferenced; special checks for u8, u16, since we dereference u32 normally
- * implement a simple heap management concept (check the WAMR/Emscripten memory organisation)
+ * design and implement a concept of symbol visibility
- * Add structured types (struct, list, enum/unions)
+ * automatic number conversion for "trivial" cases
+ * 'address of'-operator and where it should be supported; do we really want to go the path of C, where a local variable always needs to be addressable?
+Maybe we can just not take an address of every variable, maybe that is just a property of some data types
+ * In some cases the parser seems to get stuck in an endless loop trying to look for some token that never appears
- * Add some form of memory management
+ * Add an option to main to just dump the sequence of tokens
+ * Add --help option to the compiler
  * Add intrinsics
- * Make sure pointer types are correctly dereferenced; special checks for u8, u16, since we dereference u32 normally
- * Comparison operators and bool type
- * pub/export/... specification to explicitly mark exports of functions
- * Early returns
+ * Setup CI for automatic testing with every push
+ * Move TODO/decisions/... into dedicated documents and make the README an actual starting point for people interested in the project with getting started, examples etc.

 ### Big refactoring